 Currently, Miller performs regularly with Amethyst Baroque Ensemble, claiming both Athens (GA) and Atlanta as home.
 Miller and ensemble partners Adrin Akins (countertenor), Marcy Jean Brenner (viola da gamba), and Alexandra Dunbar (harpsichord and organ), have performed on multiple university concert series.

-Miller is a regular faculty member of the Mountain Collegium Music Workshop and the Atlanta Early Music Alliance Mid-Winter Workshop as a teacher of renaissance and baroque winds, strings, keyboards, and voice.
+Miller is a regular faculty member of the Mountain Collegium Music Workshop, Bloom Early Music Workshop, and the Atlanta Early Music Alliance Mid-Winter Workshop as a teacher of renaissance and baroque winds, strings, keyboards, and voice.
 Since 2011, Miller has been director of the Mountain Collegium Workshop.
 Miller has also served as a workshop clinician for Amherst Early Music and has taught workshops across the country.